 is a race over 7 bridges.

-i like Singapore, it’s kinda scary in that it is way too clean for a city but other than that it is an interesting place, some very cool buildings and generally amazing weather. the cycling kinda sucks, unless you like riding up and down the same road and getting honked at by every third car, but yeah, with a visit.
+i like Singapore, it’s kinda scary in that it is way too clean for a city but other than that it is an interesting place, some very cool buildings and generally amazing weather. the cycling kinda sucks, unless you like riding up and down the same road and getting honked at by every third car, but yeah, definitely worth h a visit.

 here’s a little video in which i say ‘little’ about 8 times. still kinda shoddy on the camera, hopefully i’ll improve…